manavshah-28/cmosVLSI/layout/steps.md

 paint ntapc(ntap connection)
 finally there is a different blue colour rectangle with cross on it at the top of the layout

+the drc found is solved as follows make the paint ntapc area smaller.

+now there are no drc

+on the lower side of the layout do paint ptap paint li

+leave edge space and select another rectangle do paint ptapc

+// for selecting everything and move it, select an area and do move down 1